Close Menu

 While dentists have taken various precautions to ensure the safety of their patients and staff, there are still some risks associated with visiting a dentist during the pandemic.
 Some of the key risks include:

 Exposure to COVID-19: Patients may be exposed to COVID-19 during their visit to the dentist, especially if they have not been vaccinated or have a weakened immune system.
-(See Also: Is Barcelona Spain Safe To Visit?
-A Guide)
+(See Also: Is it Safe to Visit Rajasthan Now?
+The Latest Travel Update)

 Transmission of airborne pathogens: Patients may be exposed to airborne pathogens, including COVID-19, during their visit to the dentist, especially if the clinic does not have adequate ventilation.